On the structure of Ricci shrinkers

 The major difference between Theorem~\ref{thm:PH04_1} and Theorem~\ref{thmin:a} is the regularity issue.
 In the situation of Theorem~\ref{thm:PH04_1}, by setting $\bar{f}=f-f(q)$ and $\bar{g}=e^{\frac{-2\bar{f}}{m-2}}g$, we have the system

 To improve the regularity, we fix a point $q$ such that $d(p,q) \leq D-1$.
-It follows the definition that $\Delta f$ is locally bounded(c.f. (\ref{eqn:PI04_3}) and (\ref{eqn:PI04_4})).
+It follows the definition that $\Delta f$ is locally bounded (cf. (\ref{eqn:PI04_3}) and (\ref{eqn:PI04_4})).
 Therefore, $\overline{Rc}$ is bounded on $B(q,1)$.
 It is also easy to see from (\ref{eqn:PI04_3}), (\ref{eqn:PI04_4}) and (\ref{eqn:E103}) that $\left| \bar{\Delta} f \right|$ is uniformly bounded on $B(q,1)$.
 Similar to the proof of Lemma~\ref{lma:PH04_1}, we can write the system (\ref{eqn:PI04_5}) in harmonic coordinate chart.
-Studying the bootstrapping argument below system (\ref{eqn:CA25_9}), it is clear that the first step works under the conditions (\ref{eqn:PI04_4}) and (\ref{eqn:PI04_3}), i.e., the Bakry-\'{E}mery tensor $Rc+Hess f$ is uniformly bounded and $\norm{f}{C^1}$ is uniformly bounded.
+Studying the bootstrapping argument below system (\ref{eqn:CA25_9}), it is clear that the first step works under the conditions (\ref{eqn:PI04_3}) and (\ref{eqn:PI04_4}), i.e., the Bakry-\'{E}mery tensor $Rc+\text{Hess} f$ is uniformly bounded and $\norm{f}{C^1}$ is uniformly bounded.
 In this case, the first step of the bootstrapping argument applies.
 For each $\alpha \in (0, 1)$, we have

 where $C$ depends only on $m,D$ and the harmonic radius of $q$.
 Recall that $g=e^{\frac{2\bar{f}}{m-2}}\bar{g}$.
 Therefore, (\ref{eqn:PI04_6}) induces uniform $C^{1,\alpha}$-estimate of $g$ and $f$.
 The higher regularity fails since we do not have equations for manifolds in $\mathcal M_m(F,K;V_0)$.
 After we obtain the regularity improvement estimate (\ref{eqn:PI04_6}), the same argument as in Proposition \ref{prn:PC25_2} shows that the regular part $\mathcal R \subset M_{\infty}$ is equipped with a $C^{1,\alpha}$ metric $g_{\infty}$.
 Moreover, it follows from \eqref{eqn:PI04_6} that the limit function $f_{\infty}$ is also locally $C^{1,\alpha}$ on $\mathcal R$.
-Modulo technical difference between $C^{1,\alpha}$-convergence(c.f.
-Chapter 11 of P. Petersen~\cite{Petersen}) and $C^{\infty}$-convergence, the rest part of the proof follows identically from Theorem \ref{thmin:a}. \end{proof}
+Modulo technical difference between $C^{1,\alpha}$-convergence (cf. Chapter 11 of P. Petersen~\cite{Petersen}) and $C^{\infty}$-convergence, the rest part of the proof follows identically from Theorem \ref{thmin:a}. \end{proof}

 Theorem~\ref{thmin:a} can also be easily modified to obtain a weak compactness theorem of some moduli of steady Ricci solitons.
-Since the argument are almost identical, we omit the details here.
-One can also replace (\ref{eqn:PI04_3}) by weaker condition $Rc_{f} \geq -Kg$ and drop the noncollapsing condition (\ref{eqn:PI04_7}).
-Under such weak conditions, one can still discuss the regularity issue of the limit spaces, which will be discussed in a separate paper~\cite{HLW}.
+Since the argument is almost identical, we omit the details here.
+One can also replace (\ref{eqn:PI04_3}) by weaker condition $Rc_{f} \geq -Kg$ and drop the non-collapsing condition (\ref{eqn:PI04_7}).
+Under such weak conditions, one can still discuss the regularity issue of the limit spaces, which is discussed in a separate paper~\cite{HLW}.

 10pt